 Ultimately though, Megan has a bigger viewpoint.
 Regardless of whether she's faced with challenging times, or just trying to get through the day-to-day, she has a mantra that helps.

 "I try to take the 'glass half full' view," she says.
 "Losing my dad was awful, but I was thinking that thank god I at least got to share the last month with him; thank god I could be there at his bedside before he passed; thank god he got to hold his grandson.
 I could have been angry, resentful and upset about my dad having cancer, but what could I do?
 It had happened.
-Instead, I focused on the fact that at least I've got my mum, my brother, Shaun, my son…
+Instead, I focused on the fact that at least I've got my mum, my brothers, Shaun, my son, my daughter...

 "I know it's hard in times of despair to be positive, but I think trying to find some strength within to look at what you do have, rather than what you don't or what you've lost, is so important.
 If you can do that in tough times like that, then it's so much easier to find happiness every day."